 Image taken from photographic transparency slide

-This painting was exhibited and sold from John Leech Gallery, Remuera, Auckland, New Zealand, in the 1980s.
-Records of the work are now not available.
+This painting was exhibited and sold by John Leech Gallery, Remuera, Auckland, New Zealand, in the 1980s.
+Records of the work are unavailable.

 This is a close view of La Pesquiere, the fishermen's landing stage on the eastern side of Plage de la Ponche, the fishing harbour of St Tropez, France.
 Flora Scales in conversation with M. de Lange, 1984, said that Gwen Knight had also painted this scene which she vividly remembered.
 This is possibly the painting Scales was referring to.

 Gwen Knight, Frances Hodgkins, Maude Burge and May Smith went to Ibiza at the end of 1932.
-Francis Hodgkins was there for six months, Gwen Knight stayed for six years.
+Frances Hodgkins was there for six months, Gwen Knight stayed for six years.